39mikufans/Hisoutensoku-for-Win10/README.md

 ![Hisoutensoku](http://touhousupport.gitee.io/some-picture-and-gif/Hisoutensoku.jpg)</center>

-I will describe all the steps as clearly as possible. ***I will put a &sect; symbol after the title to indicate that this content is only for those old players.
+I will describe all the steps as clearly as possible. ***I will put a ```§``` symbol after the title to indicate that this content is only for those old players.
 If you are a novice, you can skip this content.***

 ## For the first run